Apply for Services

 How to Apply for Student AccessAbility Services

-- a. be from the professional who made the diagnosis (on letterhead, with signature, and license information);
+- Be from the professional who made the diagnosis (on letterhead, with signature, and license information);

-- b. be recent (preferably no more than three years old, one year for medical or psychiatric disabilities);
+- Be recent (preferably no more than three years old, one year for medical or psychiatric disabilities);

-- d. identify diagnostic testing mechanisms, procedures, and results;
+- Identify diagnostic testing mechanisms, procedures, and results;

-- e. contain a narrative linking the testing results to the effect of the disability on learning and functioning in an educational environment;
+- Contain a narrative linking the testing results to the effect of the disability on learning and functioning in an educational environment;

-- f. and if relevant, identify any recommended academic adjustments (accommodations).
+- If relevant, identify any recommended academic adjustments (accommodations).

 * Important Note: Please understand that the documents should be officially obtained from the professional who issued and signed the report.
 When you receive a report from a professional you should request two signed copies.
 The College is required to retain these documents for 5 years from date of graduation or last semester of enrollment in accordance with the State of CT Records Retention Schedule S5.
 You are advised to retain a signed copy of the documents for your records.
 It is likely that you will need your disability documentation in the future.
 After 5 years the College is permitted to shred the documents and dispose of them.